August Bivec

-August Bivec (30 September 1909 – 22 June 1987) was a Croatian football player and coach.
+August Bivec (30 September 1909 – 22 June 1987) was a Croatian and Yugoslav football player and coach.

 Playing career

 Club

 Born in Vrbovec, a town located about 30 kilometers north-east of Zagreb, he started playing in 1925 in the youth team of HŠK Građanski Zagreb.
-A missfortune of missing a penalty-kick will make him leave Građanski and join city-rivals HŠK Concordia.
+A misfortune of missing a penalty-kick will make him leave Građanski and join city-rivals HŠK Concordia.
 Between 1927 and 1930 he played as senior with HAŠK, and then he returned to Građanski where, for the exception of the season 1934–35 which he spent playing with BSK Belgrade, he will stay until 1938.
 With Građanski, playing along Bernard Hügl in the defense, he wins the Yugoslav championship in 1937 and he became noticed as fast and elegant defender with great positioning and ball recovering skills.
 He finished his career in 1938 when, after disagreements with Građanski president Berger, he refused to sign a new contract.

 International

-August Bivec made one appearance for the Yugoslav national team.
+August Bivec made one appearance for the Yugoslavia national team.
 It was in a friendly game against Czechoslovakia, a 2–1 win, played on August 6, 1933, in Zagreb.

 While he was on his military service, he was part of the Royal Yugoslav Army team that played the Little Entente tournament in 1935 in Bucharest, Romania.